 FRIENDSHIP / ANXIETY & BREATHING (MINDFULNESS)

 When Whale gets stranded on the beach, Crab can’t push her back so she stays with Whale until the tide comes in.
-And Crab suggests that Whale takes deep breaths to feel better.
+Crab suggests that Whale takes deep breaths to feel better.
 “Breathe in, then breathe out making the sound of the sea.”
 That does help!
 Whale and Crab look at the stars then fall asleep.
-The next day, Whale gets free and says thanks his friend Crab.
+The next day, Whale gets free and says thanks to her friend Crab.

 Croc & Turtle!
 The Bestest Friends Ever! by Mike Wohnoutka